geekysuavo/pyppm/software/pulprogs/README.md

 ### `pyppm.TX_RISE`

-_FIXME_: This instructions has yet to be finalized.
+_FIXME_: This instruction has yet to be finalized.

 ### `pyppm.TX_FALL`

-_FIXME_: This instructions has yet to be finalized.
+_FIXME_: This instruction has yet to be finalized.

 ### `pyppm.TX_PULSE`

-_FIXME_: This instructions has yet to be finalized.
+_FIXME_: This instruction has yet to be finalized.

 ### `pyppm.TUNE`

-_FIXME_: This instructions has yet to be finalized.
+_FIXME_: This instruction has yet to be finalized.

 ### `pyppm.SHIM_X`, `pyppm.SHIM_Y` and `pyppm.SHIM_Z`